floweredscarf/su25/labs/lab13/index.md

 As usual, pull the files from the skeleton and make a new IntelliJ project.

-This lab is on the long side, so make sure to pair program!
+This lab is on the long side, so it may be useful to program with a partner!

 Similarly, the provided `HashMapTest` is fairly limited.
 We will discuss the suggested testing steps below, but **ensure you are creating your own tests** for all versions